 The council's data protection and freedom of information policies will generally apply where council business is concerned.
-The council will secure an information sharing protocol within a partnership and between partnership organisations.
-The council will also have regard to any existing data sharing statements that may have been agreed.
+The council will secure an information sharing protocol within

 2.12 Standards of conduct

 Partnerships should agree high standards of conduct that govern the way in which they work.